-GREEN BAY, WI — Rep. Mike Gallagher (R-WI) released the following statement announcing the birth of his first child.
+WASHINGTON, D.C. – Rep. Mike Gallagher (R-WI) today released the following statement on the deteriorating situation in Afghanistan.

 In The News

 WASHINGTON (WLUK) -- U.S. Rep. Mike Gallagher, R-8th District, appeared in a Connect to Congress interview with Sinclair Broadcast Group, FOX 11's parent company.
 Gallagher addressed a number of issues.

 GREEN BAY, Wis. - Representative Mike Gallagher toured Fox Valley Metal-Tech in Green Bay on Monday and talked to company leaders about their skilled worker shortage and how tariffs on steel and aluminum are affecting their business.